paul-schaaf/awesome-solana/README.md

 </div>

 <div align="center">
-  <strong>A curated (unofficial) list of awesome things for people looking to buidl on Solana</strong>
+  <strong>A curated (unofficial) list of awesome things for people looking to build on Solana</strong>

   Please submit a pull request if you know any resources that might be helpful to other developers!
 </div>